muratk3n/thirdwave/en/README.md

 >the area (satrap system), but did not fundamentally alter the
 >overwhelmingly Hellenic culture of Anatolia

-TR governance is Romanesque (cocksuckers), people's culture today is of many things; Hellenic, little Celtic, Christianity and Islam (both variants), including, marginally, some migrants (not just "Turks").
+TR governance is Romanesque, people's culture today is of many things;
+Hellenic, little Celtic, Christianity and Islam (both variants), including, marginally, some migrants (not just "Turks").

 ---